Ethical Principles of the Acoustical Society of America for Research

 Authors may have dispensed with the requirement to obtain informed consent when:

-- a.
-The study of normal educational practices, curricula, or classroom management methods that were conducted in educational settings
+a.
+The study of normal educational practices, curricula, or classroom management methods that were conducted in educational setting

 Offering Inducements for Research Participation